shdown/luastatus/README.md

 We tried to use additional compiler warnings, `-fanalyzer`, and external linters/static analyzers, but these tools only gave false positives, except for PVS-Studio, which found one actual bug, but with a lot of false positives.
 So we don't use any of these on a regular basis.

+We do use various AI tools for analysis, though (but not for code generation).
+This has proven to have much better signal-to-noise ratio than the traditional static analysis tools.
+This is currently done manually.